nithssh/hide-ratings-extension-firefox/README.md

 Hide ratings
 ======================================================================

+> [!IMPORTANT]
+> This fork is no longer maintained.
+Firefox releases are directly based on the [upstream](https://github.com/ganigeorgiev/hide-ratings-extension) chrome extension for the better, using the [web-ext](https://github.com/mozilla/web-ext) tool.

 Prevents you from being influenced by others by hiding the rating bars from Google Knowledge panels, IMDB, Goodreads, MyAnimeList and Letterboxd.

 #### Installation